jotadiego/Lambad/README.md

 It could be argued that we should actually need a fourth symbol for the longer pause used to separate _words_, so as to distinguish between 'AT' `.- -` and 'A T' `.-  -` though we could approximate that by using two _space_ symbols.
 It could also be argued that two symbols are actually enough, we'd just need to consider the 'pixels' (or 'units') that compose each _dit_, _dah_ or _space_.
 Working with _dits_, _dahs_ and _spaces_, however, has the undeniable advantage that saying 'dit' and 'dah' is way more fun than using a more efficient representation.

 In addition to our three symbols, we'll need a way to represent an empty string.
-Our encoding will use four variables: one representing the empty string and one representing a function that adds each symbol to the string (not unlike the way our _successor_ function added an unit to the zero value in our encoding for natural numbers).
+Our encoding will use four variables: one representing the empty string and one representing a function that adds each symbol to the string (not unlike the way our _successor_ function added a unit to the zero value in our encoding for natural numbers).
 With this, we'll have:
 - `λe.λdit.λdah.λs.e` or `3+:0` for the empty string.
 - `λe.λdit.λdah.λs.dit e` or `3+1.0:` for the string `.` (the empty string followed by a dot, equivalent to the letter 'e').
 - `λe.λdit.λdah.λs.dah e` or `3+2.0:` for the string `.` (the empty string followed by a dash, equivalent to the letter 't').